DNA profiling: DNA extraction

 When a sample such as blood or saliva is obtained, the DNA is only a small part of what is present in the sample.
 Before the DNA can be analyzed, it must be extracted from the cells and purified.
 There are many ways this can be accomplished, but all methods follow the same basic procedure.
 The cell and nuclear membranes need to be broken up to allow the DNA to be free in solution.
 Once the DNA is free, it can be separated from all other cellular components.
 After the DNA has been separated in solution, the remaining cellular debris can then be removed from the solution and discarded, leaving only DNA.
 The most common methods of DNA extraction include organic extraction (also called phenol–chloroform extraction), Chelex extraction, and solid-phase extraction.
 Differential extraction is a modified version of extraction in which DNA from two different types of cells can be separated from each other before being purified from the solution.
 Each method of extraction works well in the laboratory, but analysts typically select their preferred method based on factors such as the cost, the time involved, the quantity of DNA yielded, and the quality of DNA yielded.

+Besides concentrating the DNA, extraction also separates the DNA from materials that would degrade the DNA such as nucleases.